patosvi/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 11-second_biggest.js searches the second biggest integer in the list of arguments 12-object.js updates to replace 12 with 89
 13-add.js  function that returns the addition of 2 integers.
+100-let_me_const.js  modifies the value of myVar to 333